 You don’t have anyone to fight with

-One part of relationships that I definitely don’t miss being single is the fighting.
+One part of relationships that I definitely don’t miss about being single is fighting.

 Whilst I realize that every couple fights and disagrees on things, as we all know some couples take that to the extreme.

 Some couples fight constantly, ripping shreds off each other and saying horrible things they can never take back.
-Constantly being at each others throats is emotionally exhausting.
+Constantly being at each other’s throats is emotionally draining.